-The Company believes it has adequate amounts of both working capital and equity and expects to be able to maintain its current dividend rate.
 As a component of working capital, the Company maintains a balance of cash and cash equivalents.
-At December 31, 2019, this balance amounted to \$180.3 million.
-Included in cash and cash equivalents was \$134.0 million of cash in special purpose joint operation bank accounts (\$43.2 million at December 31, 2018).
+At March 31, 2020, this balance amounted to \$144.4 million.
+Included in cash and cash equivalents was \$92.9 million of cash in special purpose joint operation bank accounts (\$134.0 million at December 31, 2019).

-Non-cash working capital was in a net liability position of \$99.8 million at December 31, 2019, compared to a net liability position of \$88.7 million at December 31, 2018.
-This increase in the net liability position utilized \$11.1 million of cash in the year.
-The use of cash is consistent with the Company's expectations as the mix of revenue related to self-perform industrial work program has increased throughout the year, which typically increases non-cash working capital.
+Non-cash working capital was in a net liability position of \$69.4 million at March 31, 2020, which decreased from a net liability position of \$99.8 million at December 31, 2019.
+This decrease in the net liability position utilized \$30.5 million of cash in the quarter.
+The overall use of cash in the first quarter of the year is consistent with the Company's expectations.